 Engaged workplaces are often innovative ones, where employees feel they are active in exciting projects with high potential for success.
-The LEAD Online Business Program from Stanford University aims to turn managers into ‘changemakers,’ emphasising creativity and risk taking.
+The LEAD Online Business Program from Stanford University aims to turn managers into ‘changemakers,’ emphasizing creativity and risk taking.

 With such a prestigious provider, you’d expect a hefty fee, but the LEAD program rewards such investment.
 It is a year-long program requiring 5 to 10 hours study per week.
 Participants engage actively through virtual workshops and talks given by lauded business leaders.